jakeod99/recipes/README.md

 fresh major release (e.g., `v1.0.0` or `v2.0.0`).
 This is where all references to Jake's recipe work should point, whether it's showing the current major release or providing access to a deprecated recipe in the `versions` folder.
-Everything in other branches are still under development and subject to change.
+Everything in other branches is still under development and subject to change.

 ## Thanks!
 Jake has spent a lot of time learning about cooking recently, and there are a